alowet/distributionalRL/README.md

 # distributionalRL

 This repo contains the code for generating figures in Lowet et al. (in press).
-In order to run, it is also necessary to download the data from Zenodo, which should be placed in a directory alongside the code folder as follows:
+In order to run, it is also necessary to download the data from Zenodo, which should be placed in a directory alongside the code folder as follows (this repo is equivalent to the `code` folder):

 ```
 ├── parent_dir